isomerpages/moe-tkgs/_about-tkgs/Principal's Message.md

   <img alt="Harvest Image" style="max-width: 400px; max-height: 400px;" src="/images/About_tkgs/P_message/2024yt.png">
 </a>

-Here, I would like to share the thinking behind the Year Theme so that you may be encouraged by the depth of thought the Prefectorial Board EXCO led by Head Prefect,<br><br>
+Here, I would like to share the thinking behind the Year Theme so that you may be encouraged by the depth of thought the Prefectorial Board EXCO led by Head Prefect,<br>
 Loi Si Ling, put in to conceptualise the Year Theme.

 <strong>Year Theme for 2024</strong>